NAinfini/GTFO_Character_Voice_models_sovits4.0/README.md

 ## About The Project

 This project provides trained models for `audio to audio` simulation using so-vits-4.1, as training the model is resource intensive, but not so much for infering an audio.
+Every model included has been trained for at least 20K steps

 This repo includes:
 * All data sets used to train the models